Integrating A Wayfinding Strategy Into Your Store Layout

-What is a wayfinding strategy?
+What is an effective wayfinding strategy?

 A wayfinding strategy is the practice of designing a system to guide customers around shops or complexes easily, using clear signage and simple floor layouts.